JanVasko1/KM-Calendar_Reading/Libs/GUI/Information.md

 ### Overnights
 - This handler splits Events if they go over midnight
-- This doesn´t require any setup as it is programmed.
+- This doesn't require any setup as it is programmed.
-- Videly used for multiday Vacation, travel-time ...
+- Widely used for multi day Vacation, travel-time ...

 ![Overnight Events](Libs\\Readme\\OverNight.png)